Azure/azure-sdk-for-python/sdk/confidentialledger/azure-confidentialledger/README.md

 )
 ```

-#### Certificate-based users
+### Using certificate authentication
-Clients may authenticate with a client certificate in mutual TLS instead of via Azure Active Directory. `ConfidentialLedgerCertificateCredential` is provided for such clients.
+Clients may authenticate with a client certificate in mutual TLS instead of via an Azure Active Directory token. `ConfidentialLedgerCertificateCredential` is provided for such clients.
 ```python
 from azure.confidentialledger import ConfidentialLedgerClient, ConfidentialLedgerCertificateCredential from azure.confidentialledger.identity_service import ConfidentialLedgerIdentityServiceClient